mckennapsean/ray-tracer/md/prj5.md

 Project 5 - Triangular Meshes
 =============================

 Planes are now rendered, specifically unit planes that have a limited size, generating the walls in our test scene.
 Triangular meshes are also rendered from OBJ files, which specify the object's vertices and vertex normals.
 For each of the triangular faces of this object, the ray tracer finds intersections along the object.
-Attempting to implement the 2D area-based method for computing ray-triangle intersections did not work for some reason (even in 3D), so the code instead uses [the Moller-Trumbore algorithm](http://www.scratchapixel.com/lessons/3d-basic-lessons/lesson-9-ray-triangle-intersection/m-ller-trumbore-algorithm/) to compute the barycentric coordinates of a ray hit on a triangular face.
+The code instead uses [the Moller-Trumbore algorithm](http://www.scratchapixel.com/lessons/3d-basic-lessons/lesson-9-ray-triangle-intersection/m-ller-trumbore-algorithm/) to compute the barycentric coordinates of a ray hit on a triangular face.

 - - -